You can find the internship FAQ here.

 5. Observe the course, develop a teaching plan, meet with your faculty partner, and guest teach

 You’ll develop your plan with your internship partner, with support from your internship cohort and the Delta staff.
-Students typically spend 3–5 hours per week on their projects during the term, including meetings with partners and the seminar sessions.
-This timing is highly variable depending on your project goals.
+The commitment includes observing your course/teaching context at least twice, meetings with your faculty partner, and participating in the weekly seminar.

 6. Submit your final materials